cotti/guestbooky/README.md

 > [!TIP]
 > For local usage of the backend, you can use `docker-compose.local.yml` and edit the fields you need.

-### Admin panel:
+### Admin panel

-The admin panel is a simple React/Vite app.
+The admin panel is a simple React app built through Vite.

+If you haven't done so, the prerequisites are:

+- Node v18+
+- NPM or any other package manager
+- Vite

+Using [nvm](https://github.com/nvm-sh/nvm) should make things straightforward enough for your environment if you don't have Node up yet.
+Then do the usual `npm i` (or equivalent) in the Admin Panel's `src/Guestbooky-admin` folder and such to get the packages, which should include Vite.

 For development, it should be enough to run `vite` in Guestbooky-admin's `src` folder.

-In order to create a live version, adjust the **API_URL** path in `Guestbooky-admin/src/environment/constants.js`, and execute `vite build`.

 ## 🚀 Deployment <a name = "deployment"></a>

+### Backend

 Use `docker-compose.public.yml` as a basis. it should create the image for you and start running.

+### Admin Panel

+In order to create a live version, adjust the **API_URL** path in `Guestbooky-admin/src/environment/constants.js`, and execute `vite build`.
+The application will be prepared and sent to `src/Guestbooky-admin/dist`.
+Send to your hosting solution and you should be good.

 ## ⛏️ Built Using <a name = "built_using"></a>